-The Agricultural Quarantine Directorate of the Ministry of Agricultural Development is the agency in charge of this category.
+The Agricultural Quarantine Directorate of MIDA is the agency in charge of this category.
 They have a list of requirements for specific products, which may change at any moment due to phytosanitary concerns that may arise.
 Applicants must fill out a form requesting a Phytosanitary License.
-Procedures must be done in person and in the Spanish language.
-Information may be accessed at: www.mida.gob.pa go to: Cuarentena Agrop, then go to: Solicitud de Importacion.
+Procedures must be done in person and in Spanish.
+Information may be accessed at: www.mida.gob.pa (go to: Cuarentena Agropecuaria, then go to: Solicitud de Importacion).
 Or contact the Executive Director of Agricultural Quarantine (contact data below on Appendix I of this report).